• Skip to primary navigation

 After Restarting DNS Client, open the web browser on your computer and see if you are able to access the internet on your computer.

-2. On the Command Prompt window, type ipconfig /flushdns and press the Enter key.
+2. On Command Prompt screen, type ipconfig /flushdns and hit the Enter key.

 Flush DNS Using Command Prompt